4-year-old boy, grandparents survive Illinois plane crash

 WATERLOO, Ill. — Authorities say a 4-year-old boy and his grandparents were rescued after their small plane crashed in southern Illinois.

-The plane crashed into the yard of Waterloo police officer Trin Daws.
-He says he and another man broke the plane’s windows with a fire extinguisher and pulled the boy out.
+The plane, piloted by 62-year-old Michael Stodard of Fairhope, Alabama, crashed into the yard of Waterloo police officer Trin Daws.
+The officer says he and another man broke the plane’s windows with a fire extinguisher and pulled the boy out.

-Lansing says the grandmother told authorities a warning light went on, oil was spewing onto the windshield and they couldn’t see.
+Lansing says the grandmother, 61-year-old Angel Stodard, told authorities a warning light went on, oil was spewing onto the windshield and they couldn’t see.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.